Groupe Mémoire - Groep Herinnering

 Groupe Mémoire - Groep Herinnering (GM-GH) is a Belgian association set up in memory of the Belgian political prisoners of the Second World War.

 Purpose

-GM-GH has as its main goal to keep alive the legacy and memory of the Belgian Political prisoners and resistance during World War II.
+GM-GH has as its main goal to keep alive the legacy and memory of the Belgian political prisoners and resistance fighters during the Second World War.
 The association also favors human rights, and respect for human dignity.
 The activities of the association include lectures, publications, events, press conferences and educational days.